Shira Gabriel

 Selected Publications

-• Naidu, E., Paravati, E., & Gabriel, S. (in press).
+• Naidu, E., Paravati, E., & Gabriel, S. (2022).
 Staying happy even when staying 6 feet apart: The relationship between extroversion and social adaptability.
 Personality and Individual Differences.

 • Gabriel, S., & Paravati, E. (2021).
 If music be the food of love, play on: Four ways that music may lead to social connection.
-Behavioral and Brian Sciences, 44.
+Behavioral and Brain Sciences, 44.

 • Gabriel, S., Naidu, E., Paravati, E., Morrison, C. D., & Gainey, K. (2020).
 Creating the sacred from the profane: Collective effervescence and everyday activities.
 The Journal of Positive Psychology, 15(1), 129–154.